 The French Bulldog is a typical family dog that likes to be the center of attention.
 He is funny and charming and enjoys entertaining his family in various ways.
 Some even call him a "real little clown" because he is sure to make everyone laugh.
-The French Bulldog is a smart dog that learns easily, but can also have a stubborn side.
+The French Bulldog is an intelligent dog that learns easily but can also have a stubborn side.
 He knows what he wants and knows how to make it understood.
-It is also a dog that easily adapts to the routines of its master; it is therefore suitable for many different contexts.
+It is also a dog that easily adapts to the routines of his master; it is, therefore, suitable for many different contexts.

 He gets attached easily to humans, especially his family members, and sometimes he gets a little too attached to them.
 On the other hand, he may therefore have a little trouble finding himself alone.

-The French Bulldog often develops an exceptional personality - it's a big dog in a small body.
+The French Bulldog often develops an exceptional personality - he's a big dog in a small body.

 What physical activity for a French Bulldog?

 The French Bulldog doesn't need as much exercise as most other highly active breeds, but they still obviously need daily walks to keep them at a healthy weight and happy.
-As he likes to accompany his master everywhere, the French Bulldog proves to be a good companion for all kinds of activities, whether it is shopping or walks in the woods.
-It is important to know that dogs of this breed are sensitive to heat.
+As he likes to accompany his master everywhere, the French Bulldog is a good companion for all kinds of activities, whether shopping or walks in the woods.
+It is essential to know that dogs of this breed are sensitive to heat.
 When it's hot, it's best to plan your exercise sessions in the morning or evening to avoid overwhelming heat.